 • How to train coworkers about epilepsy.

-When a plan of action is correctly carried out, coworkers or clients who witness an employee having a seizure at work may feel less uncertain, alarmed, or afraid.
-When the plan of action is “in action,” one designated person should call an emergency contact immediately.
-Another designated person watches over the person.
-Everyone is ready for emergencies, can recognize them, and knows how to react to them, so nobody overreacts.
+When a plan of action is correctly implemented, coworkers or clients who witness an employee having a seizure at work may feel less uncertain, alarmed, or afraid.
+One designated individual should immediately contact emergency services, while another monitors the person experiencing the seizure.
+All employees should be prepared for emergencies, able to recognize them, and know how to respond appropriately, ensuring that reactions remain calm and controlled.

 • The employee should be encouraged to keep a change of clothes at work